About the Book

 This book is written and illustrated to provide guidelines and suggestions to those interested in improving and perfecting their wildlife photographic techniques.
 There are sections on equipment, pet photography, captive animal photography, macrophotography, photographing animals in the wild, photo digital photography, including photomontage and conversion of photos to digital art sketch effects.
 The book includes a glossary of technical terms.
 The contents reflect the experience of the author over some 30 years of photographing animals.

 I was born and raised in Bergen County, New Jersey.
 I earned my B.S. and M.A. + degrees from Seton Hall University in South Orange, New Jersey.
-I worked in marine biological research at Columbia University, and taught biology and honors biology in a large regional high school in northern New Jersey.
+I worked in marine biological research at Columbia University's Lamont Geological Observatory in Palisades, New York, and taught biology and honors biology in a large regional high school in northern New Jersey.
 Wildlife photography has been my avocation all of my adult life.
 In the early '70s, I made a 16 mm film on ecosystem dynamics for use in my classroom.
-This was a sabbatical project, and I lived in Nairobi, Kenya for a year during the shooting of the film.
-Since retiring to Sarasota, Florida in 1994, I have been traveling, with my wife Pat, to Central and South America and Europe, where I have done considerable photography.
-Many of my photos are posted at http://www.pbase.com/larrywlinton.
+This was a sabbatical project, and my wife Pat and I lived in Nairobi, Kenya for a year during the shooting of the film.
+We traveled 13,000 miles throughout Kenya, Uganda and Tanzania Since retiring to Sarasota, Florida in 1994, I have been traveling, with my wife Pat, to Central and South America and Europe, where I have done considerable photography.
+In 2015 we traveled to Namibia, Zimbabwe, Botswana and South Africa to observe and photograph wildlife.